PlasmaControl/bes-edgeml-datasets/README.md

-# bes-edge-ml
+# BES edge-ml

-BES edge-ML at DIII-D
+Code base for BES edge-ML at DIII-D